gradle/gradle/design-docs/publishing-and-sharing-plugins.md

     - Add a `buildscript {}` dependency on java library A @ version 1.0
     - Add a `plugins {}` dependency on a non-declarative plugin that depends on A @ version 2.0
     - Assert that _only_ version 2.0 was resolved
-- Plugin implementation classes are not visible to script plugins applied to target script
-- Plugin implementation classes are not visible to build scripts of child projects
 - ~~Plugin can access classes from Gradle API~~
 - ~~Plugin can access classes from Gradle core plugins~~
 - ~~Plugin cannot access Gradle internal implementation classes~~